sigstore/docs/content/en/cosign/signing_with_containers.md

 ## Sign a container multiple times

 Multiple signatures can be "attached" to a single container image.
-In this example, the container is signed keylessly and then with a local key:
+In this example, the container is signed and then again with a local key:

 ```shell
 $ cosign sign user/demo